qmk/qmk_firmware/docs/feature_layouts.md

 | + ...
 ```

 The `layouts/default/` and `layouts/community/` are two examples of layout "repositories" - currently `default` will contain all of the information concerning the layout, and one default keymap named `default_<layout>`, for users to use as a reference. `community` contains all of the community keymaps, with the eventual goal of being split-off into a separate repo for users to clone into `layouts/`.
-QMK searches through all folders in `layouts/`, so it's possible to have multiple reposistories here.
+QMK searches through all folders in `layouts/`, so it's possible to have multiple repositories here.

 Each layout folder is named (`[a-z0-9_]`) after the physical aspects of the layout, in the most generic way possible, and contains a `readme.md` with the layout to be defined by the keyboard: